Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-07-the-appeal-of-pandora.md

 I sat down and watched <cite>Avatar</cite> (2009) and <cite>Avatar: The Way of Water</cite> (2022) back-to-back to get ready for the new one.
 When you approach things from an ironic standpoint, you have an immense suspension of disbelief.
 It was this suspension that allowed me to become fully engrossed in what I was seeing.
 The thought of "what if it's bad" or "what if it's cheesy" never crossed my mind.
 I was just completely receptive to the journey on which Cameron wanted to take me.

-It struck me then how the whole concept of the story is more unique than people give it credit for.
-Humans need to become friends with the native beings so they grow lifeless husks of these beings and pilot them with their consciousness.
-Oh, and it turns out that these beings are also very sexy.
+Humans need to become friends with the native beings so they grow lifeless husks of these beings and pilot them with their consciousness?
+Makes sense.
+Oh, and these beings are also very sexy?
+Even better.

 It's so preposterous that it becomes compelling again.
 "How could someone actually write this story," one thinks.
-It's very similar to anime in terms of its inventiveness and courage to "just do things".

 <figure>